g3w-suite/g3w-suite-documentation/g3wsuite_client.md

 In the list of layers, right click on the name of the single layer shows the following items:
  * **Name and kind of geometry** of the layer
+  * **Metadata:** descriptive information inherited from what has been defined, at QGIS project level, in the 'Abstract' form of the 'QGIS Server' session of the 'Layer Properties'
  * **Styles:** to choose the style to be applied to the layer, in the case of multi-style layers
  * **Abstract:**  a text (also html) defined in the **Layer Properties**, **Metadata** session, **Identification** tab, **Abstract** form.
  * **Zoom to layer:** to zoom in on the extension of the layer